-John Jenkins is Emeritus Professor of International Management.
-Born in Wales, he was educated internationally and speaks French and Welsh moderately well with some knowledge of German and Spanish.
-Jenkins has been a visiting professor in Australia, Canada, China (twice), England, Ireland and New Zealand and has directed management seminars in such countries as Brazil, England (at Oxford University), Fiji, Ireland, Italy, Poland, Scotland and Wales.
-Following service in the Royal Air Force and his preliminary education at Cambridge and Toronto Jenkins became a senior marketing executive with three international firms before becoming Market Research Director of the Canadian Television Network.
-He then became Dean of Business & Economics at Wilfrid Laurier University in Canada where he introduced both a successful MBA program and a popular undergraduate COOP program.
-For many years he also headed his own management consulting firm.
-Jenkins was elected “Best Business School Professor” in 1991-92, and is the senior emeritus professor at the Institute today.
+John Jenkins is Emeritus Professor of International Business.
+Born in Wales, he was educated internationally and speaks French and Welsh moderately well with some facility in German and Spanish.
+Jenkins has been a visiting professor in Australia, Canada, China (twice), England, Ireland and New Zealand and has directed management seminars in such countries as Brazil, Fiji, Ireland, Italy, Poland, Scotland and Wales.
+Following service in the Royal Air Force and education at Cambridge and Toronto he became a senior marketing executive with three international firms before Joining the Canadian Television Network as Director of Market Research.
+He subsequently re-entered academic life and established his own consulting firm, Glantegid Associates.

 Areas of Interest

 John’s particular interests include all forms of marketing , political geography, the geography of language and entrepreneurship among indigenous linguistic groups.
 These latter have included Inuit, Metis and Indians (Canadian Arctic), Maoris in New Zealand, Pacific Islanders, Aboriginals in Australia, Native Americans in the U.S, Irish, Romansh-speakers (Switzerland) and Ladins in the Italian Dolomites.
 Jenkins has authored published articles and papers on entrepreneurship in these communities and has served on the editorial board of an academic journal devoted to this topic.
 He is an active supporter of Native American rights.